SPGoding/spu/README.md

     2. The first letter is expected to be uppercased.
     3. Use the basic form of verb as the first word.
-    4. Ends the message with a period (`.`). e.g. `:bug:Fix a silly bug.`
+    4. Ends the message with a period (`.`).

+    e.g. `:bug:Fix #1.`

-6. Send `Pull Request` to me.
+6. Send Pull Request to me.
 The travis-ci will build and test your changes automatically.

 There must be lots of mistakes and bad practice in this repository.
 If you find something not good or not sure whether it's not good, please don't hesitate to tell me!